Navigation

 Demographics:

-There are 48 households out of which 27.1% have children under the age of 18 living with them, 31.3% are married couples living together, 22.9% have a female householder with no husband present, and 35.4% are non-families.
-33.3% of all households are made up of individuals and 10.4% have someone living alone who is 65 years of age or older.
-The average household size is 2.29 and the average family size is 2.90.
+There were 43 households of which 37.2% had children under the age of 18 living with them, 18.6% were married couples living together, 20.9% had a female householder with no husband present, 16.3% had a male householder with no wife present, and 44.2% were non-families.
+41.9% of all households were made up of individuals and 16.3% had someone living alone who was 65 years of age or older.
+The average household size was 2.70 and the average family size was 3.79.

 From Wikipedia, the free encyclopedia